Streets: A Rock Opera: Outtakes

 The album was originally due to be a double CD record, but late in the recording process Savatage decided to compress the story into one album.
 The band recorded close to 50 songs and then reduced them to 19.
 Jon Oliva and O'Neill have since stated that they would have liked to release it as a double album later on, but record label Atlantic Records lost reels of the sessions in their vaults.
 These "lost tracks" were re-written over the years and eventually formed parts of songs on Edge of Thorns and later works.
-The album as a double CD as originally intended will never see the light, partly because the only recordings that remain are on audio cassette of the master tapes, and partly because most of the original ideas for the songs were used in later works.
+The double CD that the band originally intended will never see the light of day, partly because the only recordings that remain are on audio cassette from the master tapes.
+Additionally, most of the original song ideas were used in later works.
 Here is a list of discarded tracks from the Streets recording sessions: